 Dirk directed and wrote feature films and documentary films.
 In his research he focuses on Estonian cinema of the 90s, Dimitri Kirsanoff, the role of political imagination in contemporary culture and on storytelling.

-- Specific questions regarding the programme should be directed to the Baltic Film, Media, Arts and Communication School’s Media Department:
+- Specific questions regarding the programme should be directed to the Baltic Film, Media and Arts School’s Media Department:

 addressNarva mnt 27, 10120 Tallinn